onfido/onfido-auth-sdk-ios/README.md

     })
 ```

-### Starting the flow
+### 4. Starting the flow
 Run the flow from the view controller you want the flow to be presented from e.g. `self`, where `self` is a view controller.

 ```swift
 flow.run(from: self)
 ```

-Congratulations!
-You have successfully started the flow.
-Read the next sections to learn how to handle callbacks and customise the SDK.
+You have now successfully started the flow.
+Read the next sections to learn how to handle callbacks and customize the SDK.

 ## Handling callbacks

-To receive the response from the flow, you should pass a callback to the instance of `OnfidoAuthFlow`.
+To receive the response from the flow, pass a callback to the instance of `OnfidoAuthFlow`.
 Typically, on success, you would create a check on your backend server.

-The response object passed to the callback may include the following attributes: `.success(AuthenticationResult)`, `.cancel(CancellationReason)` and `.error(Error)`.
+The response object passed to the callback can include the following attributes: `.success(AuthenticationResult)`, `.cancel(CancellationReason)` and `.error(Error)`.

 ```swift
 let responseHandler: (OnfidoAuthResponse) -> Void = { response in